 Employers such as the BBC, Channel 4, RNIB and the Civil Service etc. run disability schemes and whilst they might not have spaces left for this summer, you can certainly look into them for the future.

 If you are looking for something less formal, you can set about tracking an opportunity down yourself.
-Using your contacts is a good place to start, but you can also use online directories (such as Yell) to help you locate local organisations to get in touch with.
+Using your contacts is a good place to start, but you can also use online directories (such as Yell) to help you locate local organizations to get in touch with.
 Keep an eye out in local newspapers/websites as well.

 Use Linkedin to help you connect with alumni from your university who might be able to help you.

 Do-it is a good resource for sourcing local volunteering opportunities.

 Finding the first job can be daunting for anyone.
 If you have a disability, you may be concerned about how you will be supported in the workplace.
 You should know that progressive employers are willing to put in place ‘reasonable adjustments’ to ensure that you can perform your job to the best of your ability.
 For more information on adjustments, see the careers advice page here or go to Disability Rights UK for a useful factsheet.
 You may also be wondering whether to be open about your disability during an application or contact with a potential employer.
 If so, there is plenty of advice on this here.
 I would generally encourage a student to inform an employer about a disability as you can request what you need in your job.
 However, I recognise that it is a personal decision and, you will want to weigh up the pros and cons carefully.

 If you are unsure about anything, speak to careers services at your university.